 Backgrounds, interests, and behaviors of your customers are incredibly diverse.
 It’s not possible that one single and static approach is going to woo all of your customers.
 Segmentation is the way that enables modern customer engagement strategies to address this too real and valuable issue of diversity.

 The best way to begin with this is to create segments based on behaviors and interests that you deem to be important for using your app or site.
 There are plenty of good ways to segment customers, from purchase behaviors, to loyalty program intelligence, to social profile insights and more.
 This blog of ours discusses innovative ways to segment shoppers, while this one talks about valuable but underused consumer research tools that give you actionable data.

-With around 2.51 billion social media users all across the globe, social media cannot be ousted from your customer engagement strategies.
+With around 2.51 billion social media users all across the globe, social media cannot be ousted from your customer engagement and customer retention strategies.
 Though there are various ways through which you can integrate social media into your strategy, the best way is to publicize your user generated content, like product reviews, Visual Commerce content, and questions and answers content.